Ordoptimus/brahmi-keyboard/README.md

 At the time of writing, this is the only Android Keyboard to enable writing in the Brahmi Script.

 #### About Brahmi -
 The Brahmi Script is the parent script of all Indic scripts and the extended Brahmic Family.
-It is the oldest alphasyllabary in the world.
+It is the oldest alphasyllabary in the world, with the oldest verified inscriptions going back 2500 years BP.
 One of its famed descendants include Devanāgarī.
 It is pronounced as: <i>braa-m-hee</i>, and thus alternatively spelled as Bramhi (IAST: Brāmhī).

 #### Brahmi Specifications -
 <p> Unicode Block : U+11000 - U+1107F <br>